PaulSusset/wksp-module-3-node-8-REST-APIs/README.md

 There is a `clients.js` file inside of the data folder.

-Create RESTful endpoint (only one) that expects a search query and responds with the requested data, and/or the appropirate HTTP code.
+Create RESTful endpoint (only one) that expects a search query and responds with the requested data, and/or the appropriate HTTP code.

 ---